eiji03aero/mskit/README.md

 - toolkit for microservices in go

 # Todo
-- probably publish should be handled by repository
-- add domain event pug/sub on restaurant, order
-  - Restaurant created event
-- add default options on pub/sub/rpcs
-  - deal with how to configure as well. should be with dedicated method to set options
 - try to deal with basic process/apply usecase, create helper
 - setup tests
   - unit tests